HMHariri13/SyllabusSync/documentation/database-schema.md

+# Data Schema
-# The structure and blueprint for all tables and data fields.
+The structure and blueprint for all tables and data fields.
+Details every database table, field name, and data type